Posted on: | Category:

 Violas and cellos are physically bigger of course, and therefore it usually costs more to reach comparable quality.
 Spending at least $500 on a basic, but hopefully playable viola, and $1000 for a beginner cello is to be expected.

 If you don’t have any violin shops near you, try sharmusic.com or johnsonstrings.com.
 The former has a lot of decent beginner instruments and outfits (all-inclusive deals which include a case, a bow, rosin, etc.), while the latter specializes more in step-up instruments and bows.
-I don’t have any affiliation with wither of these shops, but my students and I have had good experiences with them over the years.
-Both offer home trials for instruments and bows, and trade-in programs when you’re ready to step up to the next level.
+I don’t have any affiliation with either of these shops, but my students and I have had good experiences with them over the years.
+Both offer home trials for instruments and bows, and attractive trade-in programs when you’re ready to step up to the next level.

-Finally, while many people ask for brand name recommendations, two instruments made by the same maker using the same model will sound different.
-Absolute consistency is impossible using natural materials, and like people, no two violins or bows sound or look exactly the same.
+Finally, while many people ask for brand name recommendations, two instruments made by the same maker using the same model will still sound different.
+Absolute consistency is impossible using natural materials, and like people, no two violins or bows sound or look exactly alike.
 I’ve had many experiences where a student lands on a specific violin, but something isn’t quite right, so we decide to try a few more of the same make and model.
 The student is often surprised at the differences, from tone, to the grain of the wood, to the finishing, and even the playability, though the differences are usually more subtle then between two instruments by two different makers, or a new versus an old instrument, even by the same maker.
 Again, I think it’s best to try as many instruments as possible in your price range and go from there.
 Your ear is your best asset.

 Of course, instruments and bows made of carbon fiber or an electric instrument do offer consistency, but we have to trade the natural sound and resonance of wood.
-Carbon fiber technology is improving all the time however, and while carbon fiber violins are still fairly pricey (around $2250 for a Glasser, or $5539 for Luis & Clark), carbon fiber bows, with prices starting at around $50, can be a great option for students who aren't yet ready to purchase an expensive high quality wood bow, and/or who need something fairly indestructible.
+Carbon fiber technology is improving however, and while carbon fiber violins are still fairly pricey (around $2250 for a Glasser, or $5539 for Luis & Clark), carbon fiber bows, with prices starting at around $50, can be a great option for students who aren't yet ready to purchase an expensive high quality wood bow, and/or who need something fairly indestructible.

 This is an overview, but for more specific advise on this topic, check out my 2020 post Thoughts on purchasing a modern versus older violin or viola and my 2010 Violin Geek Podcast episode Tips for renting or purchasing a playable instrument.